tanisha605/project-progress/README.md

 2. Detect red coloured(we can also use some other colour) using color detection algorithm (use trackbars or lower and upper range directly)
 3. Segment out red coloured cloth by generating a mask.
 4. Generate the final augmented output to create the magical effect

+# Week 6,7 progress
+We were given Sudoku Solver Project.
+I was able to complete Image preprocessing part but could not complete digit recognition part using machine learning because of which I could not complete this part.
+I learnt perspective and warped transformation and approxing polygon.
+I enjoyed working and trying this part.
+# Week 8 progress
+In this week we were asked to implement code for paper keyboard.
+Completed [paper keyboard implementation](https://github.com/MananKGarg/SOC_20_Virtual_Keyboard/blob/master/Paper%20Keyboard/Tanisha.md).